MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/upgrade-your-network-to-stand-alone-yammer.md

 ## How to upgrade

-You can activate Yammer Enterprise through the Office 365 admin portal by following these steps.
+You can activate Yammer Enterprise through the Microsoft 365 admin center by following these steps.

-1. Navigate to the Office 365 admin center.
+1. Navigate to the Microsoft 365 admin center.

 2. Under included services, click **Yes, activate Yammer Enterprise for my network**.